 - India by Joanne Mattern, 2019.

 - Origami for Diwali by Roby Hardyman, 2017.

 - Rama and Sita: The Story of Diwali by Malachy Doyle, 2018.

 New Zealand – a multicultural society

-The celebrations of Diwali and the Chinese New Year, the Pasifika Festival, and other major cultural events reflect the richness of New Zealand’s growing ethnic diversity.
+The celebration of Diwali, Chinese New Year, Pasifika Festival, and other major cultural events reflect the richness of New Zealand’s growing ethnic diversity.

 This blog post was first published in 2019.
 We've republished it with Diwali 2020 updates and new book titles.